hazzaclark/lib68k/README.md

 Another example is showcasing the Memory Read and Writes in accordance with the design of the struct which encompasses said logic

-### Motorola 68K-specific Big Endian Reads, handled with LE in mind
+### Motorola 68K-specific Big Endian Reads, accounting for Endianness Swap

 ![image](https://github.com/user-attachments/assets/2bb2ef5e-c1c6-46c1-9c2c-928b9809aa50)